 I smiled.
 I got fifteen smiles back.
-I handed the Xaphoon to one of the young ones, gesturing, "Would you like to try?"
+I handed the Xaphoon to one of the young ones, gesturing for her to try it.
 They understood instantly.
-One little girl took me up on my offer.
+The little girl I handed it to took me up on my offer.
 I showed her how to pad her lower teeth with her lower lip, place the instrument just so far so that the reed would vibrate, bite down a little, and blow as hard as she could!
 Not much sound came out, but we sure had fun trying!

 Let me tell you a unique story.
 This is a story of a musical instrument, its impressive creator, and the choices we all make in life.
-The instrument I'm referring to is called a Xaphoon (pronounced "Zafoon"), it's handmade of 14" of burnt bamboo and looks similar to a recorder.
-A tenor saxophone reed gives the instrument an unexpected yet incredible deep, rich sound that lies somewhere between that of a saxophone and a clarinet.
+The instrument I'm referring to is the Xaphoon.
+It's handmade of 14" of burnt bamboo and looks similar to a recorder.
+A tenor saxophone reed gives the instrument an unexpected yet incredibly rich, deep sound that lies somewhere between that of a saxophone and a clarinet.

 I discovered the Xaphoon at a folk music festival in 1989, and was taken by its impressively rich and full sound, its small size, and its old-world hand-crafted charm.
 It's not a cultural instrument; it was invented 20 years ago by a craftsman and musician who lives in Hawaii, and he's still the only one in the world making them.
 So in love was I with the sound of the instrument and its earthy design that I vowed on that day to become an expert at playing the Xaphoon, and to make wonderful music wherever I went.